pyhys/minimalmodbus/doc/develop.rst

 -------------------------------------------------------------------------------
 The documentation is generated with the Sphinx tool: http://sphinx.pocoo.org/

-It is used to automatically generate HTML documentation from the source code.
+It is used to automatically generate HTML documentation from docstrings in the source code.
 See for example :ref:`internalminimalmodbus`.

 To install, use::